tnahs/readstor/book/src/02-apple-books/00-apple-books.md

 ```

 So it's safe to assume any directory starting with `com.apple.Books` or
 `com.apple.BK` is important.
-Therefore these two globs along with Apple Books'
+Therefore, these two globs along with Apple Books'
 `Group Container` should be used for archiving and restoring:

 ```plaintext